Tsinghua-MARS-Lab/unitree_ros_real/README.md

 - publish Twist message filtered IMU rpy euler angle, linear speed (kalman filter, etc)
 - publish Transform message for each joint position of the robot
 - publish Transform message for Robot base odometry
-- publish aligned realsense RGB-D camera image and camera Transform (intrinsic parameters)

-    (Usually it is two topics: image_raw and camera_info for RGB and for Depth)